Gillian Lynne Theatre: New London and Gillian Lynne

 Designed by architect Paul Tvrtkovic and scenic designer Sean Kenny (Blitz!, Oliver!, Pickwick (musical)), modelled after the Walter Gropius Total-Theater, and seating 960 on 2 levels, the theatre's auditorium first opened with a television recording of Marlene Dietrich's one-woman show.
 The theatre officially opened on 2 January 1973 with a production of The Unknown Soldier and His Wife starring Peter Ustinov.
 It then hosted Grease, starring Richard Gere as Danny and Elaine Paige as Sandy.
 Beginning in 1977, the theatre was used as a television studio for several years and then returned to use as a theatre.
 The theatre's biggest hit was the Andrew Lloyd Webber and Trevor Nunn musical Cats, choreographed by Gillian Lynne which premièred in the theatre on 11 May 1981.
-Closing in 2002, this production became the then longest running musical in West End history, although it has since been overtaken by Phantom Of The Opera and Les Misérables.
+Closing in 2002, this production became the then longest running musical in West End history, although it has since been overtaken by Phantom of the Opera and Les Misérables.

 The theatre also hosted the 1977 BBC Sports Personality of the Year and the Masters snooker between 1976 and 1978.
-Also in 1977, the theatre hosted the BBC's A Song For Europe contest, the preliminary heat to choose the UK entry for the Eurovision Song Contest.
+In 1977, the theatre hosted the BBC's A Song For Europe contest, the preliminary heat to choose the UK entry for the Eurovision Song Contest.
 However, the show was blacked out on TV due to a last minute strike by technicians.
-The music video for the song "We Are the Champions" by Queen was shot there in October 1977, following a 70-min. concert.
+The music video for the song "We Are the Champions" by Queen was shot there in October 1977, following a 70-minute concert.

-Between 2003 and September 2005 the theatre hosted Bill Kenwright's revival of Andrew Lloyd Webber's musical, Joseph and the Amazing Technicolor Dreamcoat.
-The venue played host to the London transfer of the off-Broadway production, Blue Man Group, which closed in June 2007, to make way for the Royal Shakespeare Company's repertory productions of The Seagull and King Lear, starring Ian McKellen.
-In Spring 2008, a new musical adaptation of Gone with the Wind ran for only two months.
+Between 2003 and September 2005, the theatre hosted Bill Kenwright's revival of Andrew Lloyd Webber's musical Joseph and the Amazing Technicolor Dreamcoat.
+The venue played host to the London transfer of the off-Broadway production, Blue Man Group, which closed in June 2007 to make way for the Royal Shakespeare Company's repertory productions of The Seagull and King Lear, starring Ian McKellen.
+In spring 2008, a new musical adaptation of Gone with the Wind ran for only two months.
 New musical Imagine This closed after only being open for one month.